willyGitHub18/Machine-Learning_/README.md

 * collection_status - Flag for payments in collections
 * compliance [target variable for prediction]
 * Null = Not responsible

- ⋅⋅⋅0 = Responsible, non-compliant⋅⋅
+   0 = Responsible, non-compliant
- ⋅⋅⋅1 = Responsible, compliant⋅⋅
+   1 = Responsible, compliant

 * compliance_detail - More information on why each ticket was marked compliant or non-compliant